sbsev/google-workspace/gam-guide.md

 Once installed, invoke `gam` which will guide you through a somewhat lengthy authentication and authorization process.
 For guidance, consult the **[GAM docs](https://github.com/jay0lee/GAM/wiki)** (very detailed and comprehensive).

+You might get an installation error if [swig](https://en.wikipedia.org/wiki/SWIG) or pcsclite ("winscard.h", for smartcard support) are not installed on your system.
+In that case, you must install them first.

 ### Update

 To update an already installed version of GAM, run the same command